rabbitmq/concourse-packagecloud-resource/README.md

-# Concourse packagecloud resource
+# Concourse PackageCloud resource

-This is a concourse resource to publish package cloud packages.
+This is a Concourse resource to publish Debian and RPM packages to PackageCloud.

+## Project Maturity

+This resource is used in production by Team RabbitMQ to distribute open source RabbitMQ packages (Debian and RPM) to PackageCloud.

-**Java, Ruby and Python packages are not supported yet**
+**Java, Ruby and Python package types are not supported at the moment**

 ## Installing